 Show All Answers

-The Department is accepting in-person appointments (walk-ins will be handled on a case by case basis depending on the number of appointments in the office).
+The Department is accepting in-person meetings.
 We strongly encourage electronic submission during emergency events.

-Applications and other necessary forms are available from the Planning and Zoning main webpage ⇨ click on Zoning Administration Document Center.
+Applications and other necessary forms are available in person or from the Planning and Zoning main webpage ⇨ click on Zoning Administration Document Center.
 If you have questions regarding forms and applications, please email us at Building@harfordcountymd.gov or call the office at 410-638-6442 any time for assistance.

 The permit application is used for commercial permits, residential permits, and zoning certificates.
 However, not all information is required for every application.
 Please note, “occupancy classification” applies to commercial permits only.

 For most applications can be processed with the following information: